 As the last stop we were taken to the temple “Sri Satyanarayan Mandir” in Walltax Road/Rasappa Chetty Street corner where Chuckler’s gate would have been.
 The temple is run by Paramananda Doss Chota Doss Gujarati Dharamshala where Super Star(s) are rumoured to be frequenting for Divine blessings.
 Thanks to the priest there we got a great darshan and piping hot Kesari sweet.

-After nearly 3 Hours of going around where the Fort Wall in George Town would have been, we came back to where we started.
-Then we were led to Hotel Saravana Bhavan for a yummy Mini Tiffin (Breakfast).
+After 3 Hours of going around where the Fort Wall in George Town would have been, we came back to where we started.
+Then we were led to Hotel Saravana Bhavan for a delicious Mini Tiffin (Breakfast).
 A perfect beginning for a day.